A:

 Applied Consumer Services, Inc.

-Dr. Phillip Buckhaults, Ph.D., University of South Carolina, Drug and Discovery and Biomedical Sciences (DDBS) College of Pharmacy
+Dr. Phillip Buckhaults, Ph.D.
+University of South Carolina, Drug and Discovery and Biomedical Sciences (DDBS) Collect of Pharmacy

 John Kouvetakis, Arizona State University School of Molecular Sciences